ccjmne/blog/content/flight-manual/docker-dive.md

 > **This is beta quality!** Feel free to submit an issue if you want a new
 > feature or find a bug :)

-While the [project is officially not abandoned](https://github.com/wagoodman/dive/issues/568) either, that is also a doubt routinely expressed among the community.
+To make matters worse, while the [project is officially not abandoned](https://github.com/wagoodman/dive/issues/568), that doubt is routinely and understandably expressed among the community.

 Despite all that, until somebody comes around to rebuild the whole thing into a solid and sharp tool, **`dive` is still without a doubt the most interesting